(Blooper) Bunny: Suppression, rediscovery, and subsequent reputation

 (Blooper) Bunny is a self-parody of some of the specials produced for Bugs Bunny's 50th anniversary the previous year, 1990.
 Intended to be released theatrically in 1991 with the Warner Bros.-released animated film Rover Dangerfield, the short, however, never received its intended theatrical release and was shelved for six years, due to the executives at the studio not liking the short's edgy humor, which included "the sound of a toilet flushing".
 According to co-director Greg Ford, the executives withheld the short's release due to one of Daffy Duck's lines where he criticizes the studio for "not having an original bone in [their] body".
+Ford smuggled the finished print of the short out of the studio, informing executive vice president Lisa Henson that he was taking the print to finish its post-production.

 Kevin S. Sandler stated in his book, Reading the Rabbit: Explorations in Warner Bros.
 Animation, "Unfortunately, (Blooper) Bunnys corporate irreverence proved to be its downfall.
 Time Warner delayed the cartoon's release in theaters, on video, or on television for six years.
 Possibly believing that (Blooper) Bunnys combination of hyperbole, innuendo, profanity, and wickedness might contribute to the "paradigmatic disarray" of the now-watered-down Looney Tunes characters, the heads of Time Warner in 1991 decided to shelve (Blooper) Bunny rather than risk potential public outcry."

 Jonathan Rosenbaum, in a review for Chicago Reader, noted: "Ironically, Invasion of the Bunny Snatchers, another Bugs Bunny cartoon directed at the same time by the same rebellious duo, Greg Ford and Terry Lennon, is even more directly critical of studio greed, yet it got a pass and wound up on the TV special Bugs Bunny's Creature Features, perhaps because it was less formally transgressive."

-(Blooper) Bunny would not receive a television premiere until 1997, after Cartoon Network discovered the film sitting unseen in the vaults.
+(Blooper) Bunny would not receive a television premiere until 1997, when it was broadcast on Cartoon Network.
 It is featured on disc 1 of the Looney Tunes Golden Collection: Volume 1 DVD As of 2003, and on disc 3 of the Bugs Bunny 80th Anniversary Collection Blu-ray As of 2020, along with an optional audio commentary by Ford.

 Jules Faber, in a review for DVD.net, lauded the cartoon as a "highlight" and elaborated further: "Blooper Bunny: Bugs Bunny's 511/2 Anniversary is a clever little blooper reel created in 1991 and utilizing some brilliantly conceived early 3D rendering making a very funny behind the scenes mockumentary."
 Chicago Reader also gave the film a positive mention, saying:

 Much of what's funny about Blooper Bunny is the temperament of the aging cast: Bugs rehearsing his opening line, "Gosh, I'm so unimportant," over and over; Elmer still trying to grow hair with tonic; Daffy insanely jealous about being upstaged and threatening to have "my people" talk to "your people"; and Sam grouchily declaring as he's being forklifted onstage that he couldn't care less how old Bugs is — he still hates rabbits.